Follow Eugene on Twitter

 Why People Really Attend Fundraisers

 Last weekend I attended a fundraiser for a great local charity.
-There were almost 500 people in attendance.
-When it comes to attending any sort of event I approach it like a potential case study.
-There is always a lesson to be learned or an idea solidified.
-In this particular case, I was out to solidify my notion of why people really attend fundraisers.
-The added bonus was that I was able to put on the tux and accompanying sly grin.
-I think doing research should be fun.
+There were over 400 people in attendance.
+When it comes to attending any sort of event I approach it as potential case study.
+There is always a new idea to waiting to be discovered.
+In several instances the lessons you learn at one event can be applied to other events.
+At this particular event, I was out to solidify my notion of why people really attend fundraisers.
+As an added bonus was that I was able to put on the tux and accompanying sly grin (I think doing market research should be fun).

 Why do people attend fundraisers?

-Make sure you etch the next sentence permanently into your mind.
-A very minute number of people actually attend fundraisings events because the money goes to a good cause.
-This might offend some people, especially the organizer of such an event.
+Now please repeat the previous statement until it's permanently stored in your subconscious mind.
 Over the last 15 years I’ve attended well over 50 fund raisers of all kinds.
-In some instances people have flown in from all over the world just attend a one night fundraiser.
-A ticket price to the event of $150-$200 is pale in comparison to what people pay for airfare, lodging, food, etc. Why would someone do this?
-Because raising money for a charity isn’t really the motivating factor.
-They’re there for a very different reason.
+In some instances people have flown in from across the globe just to attend a one night fundraiser.
+The event ticket price for one of these fundraisers of $150-$1,500 is pale in comparison to what people pay for airfare, lodging, food, etc. Why would someone do this?
+Because raising money for a good cause ISN'T really the motivating factor.

 Try the following next time you attend a fundraiser.
 Ask a few people at the fundraiser the following question, “What brings you to this event?”
 Chances are you’re going to get one of two very common answers.